firebase/flutterfire/docs/auth/federated-auth.md

   }
   ```

-## Game Auth Provider
+## Google Play Games {:#games}

-Firebase is compatible with specific game provider on Android (Play Games Sign-In).
+You can authenticate users in your Android game using Play Games Sign-In.
 * {Android}

   Follow the instructions for Google setup on Android, then configure